Relative entropy and the Pinsker product formula for sofic groups: Preliminaries on Local and Double Empirical Convergence

-In order to prove our product formula for outer Pinsker factors, we will need the notion of local and doubly empirical convergence defined in \cite{AustinAdd}.
+In order to prove our product formula for outer Pinsker factors, we will need the notion of local and doubly empirical convergence defined in \cite{AustinAdd} (where it is referred to as doubly quenched convergence).
 We will use the reformulation given in \cite{Me12}.
-For a compact, metrizable space $X,$ we use $\Prob(X)$ for the space of Borel probability measures on $X.$ If $G\cc X$ by homeomorphisms, we let $\Prob_{G}(X)$ be the space of $G$-invariant elements of $\Prob(X).$ We begin by recalling the microstates space for measure-theoretic entropy in terms of a given compact model.
+Throughout this subsection, we fix a compact, metrizable space $Z$ and an action $G\actons Z$ by homeomorphisms.